solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 * hard-coded token program: avoid using `Tokenkeg...` directly, and delete `id()` the SPL token code
-* get holding data: instead of deserializing the account data into an SPL holding, use the new wrapper to directly deserialize or call the `NormalizeHolding` instruction with the appropriate token program
+* get holding data: instead of deserializing the account data into an SPL holding, use the new wrapper to directly deserialize if the i-token program is "valid"
-* get mint data: same as above, but using the `NormalizeMint`
+* get mint data: same as above
+* UI amount vs token amount: know when the program should use amounts, which could be share amounts, and when to use UI amounts
 * transfer: only use `TransferChecked`, which requires passing mints

 ### Ledger